Table of Contents

 National Pesticide Information

-The National Pesticide Information Center (NPIC) is based at Oregon State University and is cooperatively sponsored by the University and EPA.
+The National Pesticide Information Center (NPIC) is a cooperative agreement program of the U.S. EPA and is currently based at Oregon State University.
 NPIC serves as a source of objective, science-based pesticide information on a wide range of pesticide-related topics, such as recognition and management of pesticide poisonings, safety information, health and environmental effects, referrals for investigation of pesticide incidents and emergency treatment for both humans and animals, and cleanup and disposal procedures.
 A toll-free telephone service provides pesticide information to callers in the continental United States, Puerto Rico, and the Virgin Islands.
 Additionally, pesticide questions and comments can be sent to an e-mail address.
 The Web site has links to other sites and databases for further information.

 NPIC hotline: 1-800-858-7378